KevinMcT/imbalanced/index.md

-## Welcome!
+# Welcome!

 If you made it this far, you probably have some basic questions regarding the guild.
 - Who are we
 - What we're about
 - How can you join?! - (TLDR [Apply](https://forms.gle/L4999y2iGFdHx6Sf9))

-### Imbalanced (Who are we)
+## Imbalanced (Who are we)

 We're a small core of lads which used to play together back in the good old days.
 Back then we were all young lads without a care in the world, however now we're all working steady jobs, wifes/girfriends and kids.
 But we found are way back to this old gem and decided we'ed give the old raiding a go again.

+## What we're about

 We used to be quite "hardcore" raiders raiding more or less every day however, this time around we're setting out sights on a bit more casual progression.

-This is however up for debate depending on the overall feeling inside the guild.
-If we have members for more then the currently planned 3(?) raids, we might set up more.

-### What we're about

-Looking to start a "casual" raiding guild aiming to clear the content as its release.
+And with that said, we hope that we can find some like minded people to share the nostalgia wiht as we clear out the different raids when they're released.

+### Raid Times
+Currently planned raid times are:
+Sunday: 20.00 - 23.00
+Monday: 20.00 - 23.00

+### Loot distribution
+We'll to be using a combination of Loot Council and rolling to distribute loot.

 ### Join us (How can you join?!)